akiarie/blog/_posts/2020-08-25-assurance-propositions.md

 12. It is not mercenary to seek to be conformed to the image of Jesus Christ.
 The mercenary attitude enters at the exact point that actions are done in order to achieve a reward which those actions are not organically (I will keep using this word without shame) related to.
+Assurance is a fruit yielded in season on the tree that is the righteous man, planted by streams of water.
+   "By this my Father is glorified, that you bear much fruit and so prove to be my disciples" (John 15:8)---for as long as we keep our eyes fixed on this organic relationship there will be no difficulty in working for God's glory and working to confirm our calling and election.
    C.S.
 Lewis makes this very clear in his famous address _The Weight of Glory_.
-I make no apology for quoting him at
+I make no apology for quoting him at length:
-   length:
     > The New Testament has lots to say about self-denial, but not about self-denial as an end in
     > itself.
 We are told to deny ourselves and to take up our crosses in order that we may follow
     > Christ; and nearly every description of what we shall ultimately find if we do so contains an